The basics of what we're looking to do are:

 3. Create Flow - "What"

-Add Flow Step: Sync to SFDC (create lead in SFDC if it doesn’t already exist) - We have the first choice to handle existing contacts.
-Marketo also won’t create a dupe lead if one already exist.
+Add Flow Step: Sync to SFDC (create a lead in SFDC if it doesn’t already exist) - We have the first choice to handle existing contacts.
+Marketo also won’t create a dupe lead if one already exists.

 Chili Piper - SFDC Lookup